Repair or Replace My Boiler: Which One?

 Repair vs Replacement Costs

 When faced with a malfunctioning boiler, homeowners must weigh the costs of repair against the benefits of replacement.
+While repairing a boiler might seem like the more economical choice in the short term, repeated repairs can add up quickly.
 In many cases, investing in a new boiler may be more cost-effective in the long run, especially if your current boiler is nearing the end of its lifespan.

 Need a boiler repair or replacement in Kent?